Israel's military warns it will attack Gaza City 'very broadly soon'

 Israeli military spokesperson Lt.
 Col. Richard Hecht said about 265 Israeli soldiers have died, while 120 people remain hostages in Gaza.

-Hecht added that violence in the West Bank — which Israelis refer to as Judea and Samaria — spiked as well, leading the Israeli Defense Forces to take action there.
+Hecht added that violence in the West Bank — which Israelis refer to as Judea and Samaria — spiked as well, leading the Israel Defense Forces to take action there.

 "We apprehended 220 people, and 130 of them are Hamas — you know how dominant Hamas is in Judea and Samaria.
 And again, we're following closely any nationalistic crime from our side, too," Hecht said, referring to an attack by Jewish settlers on Palestinians in the West Bank, captured on video by the Israeli human rights organization B'Tselem.